September 28, 2019

-We are offering sweet loops of four distances – 25, 65, 105 and 205 miles.
+We are offering sweet loops of three distances – 35, 65, and 105 miles.
 Rural roads are paved near towns (sadly) so the longer the ride, the more dirt/gravel encountered.
 The 25 mile loop is all on pavement.
 All rides are loops, so you have constantly changing scenery and challenges.
 Boredom and pain are the two great challenges to human happiness.
 We will not offer you boredom.
 Pain is up to you.
 A good saddle and quality cycling togs will help a ton!

 To help you get the idea of how we roll, our partner Ben E. Keith Distributors is providing all adult participants with FREE BEER!
 Howza!

 On a tablet at the base of the Statue of Liberty, a poem by Emma Lazarus is inscribed that says, in part:

 “Keep, ancient lands, your storied pomp!” cries she

 With silent lips.
 “Give me your tired, your poor,